-At Lee Enterprises Consulting we have the top biomass power experts.
-In addition to these consultants, we maintain strategic partnerships and working relationships with the nation’s top alternative fuels professionals.
-Our number of consultants makes us the world’s largest bioeconomy consulting group, but it is our combined talent and expertise that makes us the best!
+Lee Enterprises Consulting has assembled a network of consultants with broad expertise in Biomass Power.
+In addition to these consultants, we maintain strategic partnerships and working relationships with the world’s top Biomass Power professionals, technologies, and businesses.
+Our number of consultants offers great breadth and depth as the premier Bio-economy consulting group with a team approach; and it is our combined talent and expertise that offers comprehensive project support and business advice.

 Meet our Biomass Power Team